 Training experiences: The Fellowship is divided into two years with Year I providing the foundation and development of skills required to advance to Year II.
 The first year begins with a focus on primary care health psychology practice, with consideration of the importance of developing consultative relationships with medical providers.
-The first year includes a 3-month major rotation in the Internal Medicine Clinic and a 3-month major rotation in OB/GYN Women's Health clinic.
+The first year includes a 6-month major rotation in the Internal Medicine Clinic or the OB/GYN Women’s Health clinic.
 The fellow can choose a major rotation in specialty clinics, after the primary care experience has been met.
 During the first year, fellows will be expected to engage in 10-15 hours per week of direct patient care, either individual or group treatment.
 The second year focuses on specialty health psychology care and the development or expansion of consultative services in a specialty clinic (e.g., Hem/Onc, Amputees, Burn, GI, etc.).
 Didactics in both training years focus on understanding the psychological sequelae of medical illness and health psychology assessment and intervention.
 During the second year, fellows will provide 16-20 hours per week of direct patient care, individually or in a group format.
-Seminars in hypnosis, supervision for supervision and medical ethics are required experiences.
-Fellows have joint didactics with fellows from other BAMC fellowships on topics that apply broadly, e.g., evidence-based treatment, psychopharmacology, assessment/treatment of suicidal patients, various cultural diversity topics, etc. Opportunities to supervise pre-doctoral interns or practicum students are included in the training experience.
+Seminars in hypnosis, supervision for supervision, ethics, and cultural diversity are required experiences.
+The program places a strong emphasis on the development of cultural competence.
+One monthly seminar is designated for didactic and discussion on topics related to ethics and diversity.
+National observances of different populations (e.g. Black History Month, Women’s History Month, Hispanic Heritage Month) are highlighted and often incorporated into clinical health psychology seminars.
+Group and individual supervision also incorporate discussion of cultural and individual diversity relevant to clinical practice.
+Opportunities to supervise pre-doctoral interns or practicum students are also included in the training experience.

 Year I - Training experiences include: